Benchmarking Large Vision-Language Models on Fine-Grained Image Tasks: A Comprehensive Evaluation: Observations and Discussions

 In experiments of vision encoder size, as shown in Figure~\ref{fig:size_cls}, we observe that DINOv2-B, with a smaller vision encoder, achieves higher classification accuracy compared to BEiT3-L, with a larger vision encoder, outperforming by 8.08\% on \emph{CUB-200-2011} and 9.49\% on \emph{Stanford Dogs}.
 We attribute these findings to the limitations of generative and reconstruction training paradigms, which fail to adequately distinguish between features of different fine-grained categories, while maintaining similarity within the same.
 This limitation hinders their performance on fine-grained tasks.

 \paragraph{The alignment strategy in LVLMs might impair the fine-grained discriminability of visual features.}

-Alignment plays a critical role in LVLMs, bridging the gap between visual and textual features.
-To investigate its impact on fine-grained visual feature discriminability, we compare the classification accuracy of LLaVA's~\cite{LLaVA15} original visual features with those aligned to textual features on fine-grained classification tasks.
-As shown in the first two columns of Table~\ref{table:llava}, the original visual features demonstrate superior classification capabilities, outperforming the aligned features by an average of 3.39\%.
+Alignment plays a critical role in LVLMs by bridging the gap between visual and textual features.
+To assess its impact on fine-grained visual feature discriminability, we compare the classification accuracy of LLaVA's~\citep{LLaVA15} original visual features with those aligned to textual features on fine-grained classification tasks.
+As shown in the first two columns of Table~\ref{table:llava}, the original features demonstrate superior classification performance, outperforming the aligned ones by an average of 3.39\%.

 This decline in performance can be attributed to two key factors.
 First, aligning visual and textual features may introduce distortions due to inconsistencies between their respective feature spaces.
 Second, granularity inconsistencies in LVLMs' alignment data—where fine-grained objects in images are paired with coarse-grained textual descriptions (as demonstrated in our qualitative analysis in Appendix~\ref{app:quali_analy_in_granularity})—negatively affect the discriminability of the aligned visual features.